 Philae isn’t too far away from central Aswan.
 But to get there, you’ll need to hire both a taxi for the day and also a boat driver – both of which require haggling.

 A sign by the ticket booth states that the official price per boat is 175 EGP, but only for an hour.
 However, I highly recommend spending two hours at Philae.
 Luckily, my travel companions and I managed to haggle the price down to 300 EGP for two hours, which seemed to be a pretty good deal.

 The Great Court

 The temple layout of Philae is unique, with its courts and collonades built on separate axes.
 While we can’t say for sure, this was likely done to conform with the geography of Philae Island.

-But Philae Temple isn’t currently on Philae Island.
+But as mentioned above, Philae Temple isn’t currently on Philae Island.
 It’s now on an island called Agilkia.
-Due to the raised water levels caused by the Aswan High Dam, the temple had to be completely dismantled and moved, piece by piece.
+Due to the raised water levels caused by the Aswan High Dam, the temple had to be completely dismantled and moved, piece by piece!